Palazzo Adriano

 Aree SNAI 2021 - 2027Corleone

-The municipality of Palazzo Adriano, according to the information provided by the National Strategic Plan for Inner Areas (PSNAI) for the period 2021-2027, was not previously included in the PSNAI intervention areas for the period 2014-2020.
-However, in the new programming period, it has been classified as part of the "Corleone" area and falls under the category "F - Ultra-peripheral".
-The classification "F - Ultra-peripheral" indicates that Palazzo Adriano is considered an area with particular challenges related to its geographical location and socioeconomic conditions.
-This may include isolation, low population density, difficulties in accessing services and infrastructure, as well as potential economic disadvantages.
-By being included in the PSNAI "Corleone" area for the period 2021-2027, Palazzo Adriano will be able to benefit from strategies and targeted interventions to promote local development and counteract depopulation and marginalization phenomena.
-This could involve investments in infrastructure, improving access to essential services, supporting the local economy, and enhancing territorial resources.
-In summary, for the municipality of Palazzo Adriano, inclusion in the PSNAI represents an opportunity to address the challenges related to its ultra-peripheral condition and to initiate a path towards sustainable development that can improve the quality of life of its inhabitants and attract new investments and opportunities.
+The "F - Ultraperipheral" classification indicates that Palazzo Adriano is considered an area with particular challenges related to its geographical location and socioeconomic conditions.
+These may include isolation, low population density, difficulty accessing services and infrastructure, as well as potential economic disadvantages.
+By being included in the SNAI "Corleone" area for the period 2021-2027, Palazzo Adriano will be able to benefit from strategies and interventions aimed at promoting local development and combating depopulation and marginalization.
+This could involve investments in infrastructure, improved access to essential services, support for the local economy, and enhancement of local resources.

 News on TRAVELNOSTOP